leongold/dep-view/README.md

   - executed when frontend server in-memory cache is a miss.
   - database query when backend in-memory cache is a miss.
   - multithreaded http requests when database query is a miss.
+  - each subtree in a tree is stored throughout the query.

 *testing*: